FinweLtd/doc-livesync-all/docs/articles/resolution.md

 The calculated value is a bit less than what a typical 300 dpi resolution laser printer is capable of.
-If we wish to use such printer's maximum resolution to get the best possible print quality, we must satisfy with slightly smaller image size than 100 mm x 100 mm.
+If we wish to use such printer's maximum resolution to get the best possible print quality, we must satisfy with slightly smaller image size than 100 mm x 100 mm:

 ```
 1024 px / 300 dpi = 3.41 in ~ 87 mm